ok-robot/ok-robot/README.md

 * Other software packages needed for running pretrained models (e.g. Python)

 ## Running experiments
 After setting up environments and putting testing objects in the environments, you can start running experiments.
-Here shows an example environment
 ### Scan the environments
 To align the robot coordinate system (the one robot uses to localizes itself) and navigation coordinate system (the one provided by Record3D and used by navigation stack), we generally put two tapes on the ground.